Perspicacity11/MakersWk7-JavascriptWebApps/contents/1-javascript-browser.md

 # JavaScript and the browser

+## Objectives

+ * Load a JavaScript file in the browser.
+ * Use the browser JS console.

 ## Exercise - loading on a web page

 The simplest way to see JavaScript in action in a web browser is to load a JS file using a `<script>` HTML tag.
 Consider the following JavaScript code: